Antonov An-2: Further development

-During 2013, Antonov announced that it had successfully flown for the first time a new version of the An-2, dubbed the An-2-100, which was fitted with a three-blade reversible propeller and a 1500 shp Motor Sich MS-14 turboprop running on kerosene rather than Avgas, which is no longer produced in CIS countries.
-That same year, the company stated that it had received orders for upgrading "hundreds" of the An-2 planes still in operation in Azerbaijan, Cuba and Russia to the An-2-100 upgrade version.
+During 2013, Antonov announced that it had flown a new An-2 version, the An-2-100, with a three-blade reversible propeller and a 1500 shp Motor Sich MS-14 turboprop running on kerosene rather than Avgas, which is no longer produced in CIS countries.
+That same year, the company stated that it had received orders for upgrading hundreds in Azerbaijan, Cuba and Russia to the An-2-100 version.

-The Siberian Research Institute of Aviation (SIBNIA) has test flown a highly modified Antonov An-2 with carbon fibre winglet-like braces and carbon fibre wing structures.
-It was equipped with a five-bladed turboprop engine, most probably the Honeywell TPE331 already installed on a modernized version of the An-2 that entered service in 2014.
-According to Russian aviation company Sukhoi, this aircraft was built to demonstrate the aerodynamic and structural changes that were planned for an eventual An-2 replacement announced on 10 June 2015.
-The autoclave-cured carbonfibre composite materials – including wing panels, spars and ribs – were produced by the Novosibirsk Aviation Plant.
-Sukhoi says the design change improved the speed of the An-2 by 50%, and testing also has shown the minimum flying speed of the aircraft is "close to zero".
+The Siberian Research Institute of Aviation (SIBNIA) test flew a modified An-2 with winglets and a carbon fibre wing structure.
+It was equipped with a turboprop engine with a five bladed propeller.
+According to Russian aviation company Sukhoi, this aircraft was a demonstrator for an An-2 replacement announced on 10 June 2015.
+The carbonfibre composite materials, including wing panels, spars and ribs were produced by the Novosibirsk Aviation Plant.
+Sukhoi says the design change increased its speed by 50%.